-8. Under Fallback Order, in the Available list, select 5 Cleartrust Authorization.
+- 8. Under Fallback Order, in the Available list, select 5 Cleartrust Authorization. - 9.
+Click >> to move the item to the Selected list.

 To change the authentication order (if several authentication IDs have been configured), move all authentication IDs back to the Available list.
-Then move them back one at a time to the Selected list in the order that you wish authentication to be carried out.
+Then move them back one at a time to the Selected list in the order that you want authentication to be carried out.

-When a match of user name and password is found, the Avaya VPN Gateway ignores the other specified authentication methods (if any) in the Authentication Order list.
+When a match of user name and password is found, the Avaya Secure Remote Access ignores the other specified authentication methods (if any) in the Authentication Order list.

 Sequential Authentication provides enhanced security by prompting dual authentication credentials to gain access to the portal.
 The portal presents two distinct logon pages for authenticating two authentication servers sequentially.
 After successful authentication of the primary authentication server, the second logon screen appears for Secondary Authentication.
 If the Secondary Authentication fails, retries are allowed before switching back to the primary logon screen.
 Secondary Authentication is for each VPN setting.
-The Secondary Authentication is limited to portal users, and is not supported for IPSec and Net Direct installed client users.
+The Secondary Authentication is limited to portal users, and is not supported for IPSec client users.